lightning/bolts/01-messaging-crypto-and-init.md

 "pre-message", we assume that the initiator knows the identity public key of the responder.
 This handshake provides a degree of identity hiding for the responder, its public key is _never_ transmitted during the handshake.
-Instead, authentication is achieved implicitly via a series of `ECDH` operations followed by a `MAC` check.
+Instead, authentication is achieved implicitly via a series of `ECDH` (Elliptic-Curve Diffie-Hellman) operations followed by a `MAC` check.

 The authenticated key agreement (`Noise_XK`) is performed in three distinct steps.
-During each "act" of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current sent of encryption keys (`ck` and `k`), and finally an `AEAD` payload with a zero length cipher text is sent.
+During each "act" of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current sent of encryption keys (`ck` the chainin gkey and `k` the encryption key), and finally an `AEAD` payload with a zero length cipher text is sent.
 As this payload is of length zero, only a `MAC` is sent across.
 The mixing of `ECDH` outputs into a hash digest forms an incremental TripleDH handshake.

-Using the language of the Noise Protocol, `e` and `s` indicate possibly encrypted keying material, and `es, ee, se` indicates `ECDH` operations.
+Using the language of the Noise Protocol, `e` and `s` (both public keys) indicate possibly encrypted keying material, and `es, ee, se` each indicate an `ECDH` operation between two keys.
 The handshake is laid out as follows:

     Noise_XK(s, rs):
        <- s